fortunejuggle/src/docs/lpic2.210.1.md

                   option host-name "leah";
           }
     }

+There are two other global directive:

+    ddns-update-style [style];
+    ; style can be none, standard, interim or ad-hoc
+    ; ad-hoc is retired and is completly removed in version 4.3.0

+    [allow,ignore,deny] client-updates;

+The client-updates flag tells the DHCP server whether or not to honor the client's intention to do its own update of its A record.
+This is only relevant when doing interim DNS updates.
+See the documentation under the heading THE INTERIM DNS UPDATE SCHEME for details.

 The `filename` option states the name of the file to get from the server defined in the `next-server` option.
 If the `next-server` is omitted,